sammycage/lunasvg/README.md

 ## Features

 LunaSVG supports nearly all graphical features outlined in the SVG 1.1 and SVG 1.2 Tiny specifications.
 The primary exceptions are animation, filters, and scripts.
 As LunaSVG is designed for static rendering, animation is unlikely to be supported in the future.
 However, support for filters may be added.

-### Supported Elements
+It currently handles a wide variety of elements, including:

 `<a>` `<circle>` `<clipPath>` `<defs>` `<ellipse>` `<g>` `<image>` `<line>` `<linearGradient>` `<marker>` `<mask>` `<path>` `<pattern>` `<polygon>` `<polyline>` `<radialGradient>` `<rect>` `<stop>` `<style>` `<svg>` `<symbol>` `<text>` `<tspan>` `<use>`